๐Ÿ›ก๏ธ Last call: Sign up for AMEX My Travel Insurance and get Accor Plus, Samsonite luggage, Grab vouchers and bonus miles.

 Where can you transfer your credit card points?

-Here’s a table summarising the various airline and hotel loyalty programmes available to cardholders in Singapore.ย
+The following table summarises the various airline and hotel loyalty programmes available to cardholders in Singapore.

 Not all transfer ratios are the same

 For the majority of banks in Singapore, all airlines share the same transfer ratios.
-Not only does this make things simpler, it also means you can take the headline earn rate at face value.ย
+Not only does this make things simpler, it also means you can take the headline earn rates at face value.

-For example, when the Citi PremierMiles Card advertises 1.2 mpd on local spend, we know that it holds regardless of which of the 10 airline partners you choose, since they all share the same conversion ratio.
+For example, when the Citi PremierMiles Card advertises 1.2 mpd on local spend, we know this applies regardless of which of the 10 airline partners you choose, since they all share the same transfer ratio.

 Transfer Ratio